WHAT PERSONAL DATA WE COLLECT AND WHY WE COLLECT IT

 We do not share personal information with third parties.

 We do not store personal data.
-However we make use of services provided by the following external parties: Google (analytics), Mailchimp (newsletter) and Siteground (web hosting); which transfer and store data on servers located in the United States.
+However we make use of services provided by the following external parties: Google (Analytics and Adsense), Mailchimp (newsletter) and Siteground (web hosting); which transfer and store data on servers located in the United States.

 WHAT RIGHTS YOU HAVE OVER YOUR DATA